Mut, Would, friendliness

 Sabine worked as a doctor and teacher.
 She has 2 daughters and 3 grandchildren.

-Unsere Administration in Wien (alphabetically last name)
+Our administration in Vienna (alphabetically last name)

 “After extensive meditation alone in the living room, I discovered a place called the Shambhala Center, where I learn a lot about meditation and have the opportunity, to share my experiences, and in a very low-threshold way.”